 The IT/OT security divide

-Daily coordination between IT and OT teams creates friction, as IT focuses on confidentiality while OT prioritizes availability and safety.
-This divide requires constant negotiation and compromise in security implementations, particularly when conducting risk assessments in live production environments without triggering production stoppages or safety system alarms.
+Daily coordination between IT and OT teams can create friction, as IT focuses on confidentiality while OT prioritizes availability and safety.
+This divide requires negotiation and compromise in security implementations, especially when conducting risk assessments in live production environments without triggering stoppages or safety system alarms.

 Regulatory compliance complexity